L4ser-Security-Labs/StealerParser/README.md

-Easily find and parse credentials from stealer logs
+Interractive tool to easily find and parse credentials from stealer logs.